 Putting Together Your Social Media Team

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
 In this edited excerpt, the author describes the type of people and characteristics that work best in social media.

 Social media teams can range from one person to hundreds of employees.
 They can be part of the marketing division, public relations department or a specific team hired solely to handle social media.
 Regardless of structure, someone needs to lead the way and take charge of social media output